-Gary Neville is now bringing so much activity into his life that the Fiver can't help but wonders if he's tilt his head on a pillow, as he rises every morning before his embarrassing Twitter followers on Social Media “attack the day”.
-Neville, a man with more pies than the person tasked with testing pie caps at Pukka, plays multiple roles as an expert, property boss, hotelier, hands-on football club co-owner, and general trying to save the game.
-One of the greedy, self-seeking billionaires that he wants to be removed from the British game… Unless he owns a stake in Salford City or has the overpriced sports subscription service he regularly appears to.
+Early on, when he rose every morning before urging his Shameful Twitter followers on Social Media to "hack the day", Gary Neville is currently bringing so much activity into his life that The Fiver can't help but wonder if he has ever lowered his head on a pillow at all.
+A man with more pies than the one tasked with testing the pie covers in Pukka, Neville plays multiple roles as an expert, property magnate, hotelier, hands-on football club co-owner, and general trying to save the game.
+From the greedy, manipulative billionaires he wants out of the British game… unless he owns a stake in Salford City or the overpriced sports subscription service he regularly appears on.

-However, Neville was not fulfilled as much as he was busy, and he decided to plunge into the lucrative chat industry.
-And right after his intriguing and often touching interview with his former boss, Lord Ferg, he released a five-minute tasting of his warm, good walk with Tottenham striker Harry Kane, who was last seen when he stretched his hand in a misty and sad way.
-Unlucky backers paying up to £ 60,000 a head for the privilege of booing him and his teammates after they lost 60 to Aston Villa.
+But as busy as he was, Neville was unfulfilled and decided to dive into the lucrative chat industry.
+And right after his intriguing and often poignant interview with his former boss, Lord Ferg, he posted a warm, five-minute tasting of his good walk with Tottenham striker Harry Kane, last seen when he held out his hand, steamy and sad.
+Lucky backers paying up to £1,000 are a head for the privilege of booing him and his teammates after losing to 60 Aston Villas.

-In an ideal world, ultimately to Kane and how he feels, etc. The affiliate stayed three years on the contract he signed with Spurs, if he hadn't been small.
-“I'm not sure how this conversation will go if I'm being honest,” Kane explained, despite using the pathetic bleak facial expression of a man who knows exactly how to go.
-The laughter that the interrogator answered said everything.
+In an ideal world, it would ultimately depend on Kane and how he felt, etc. Tied was three years left on his contract with the Spurs, if not minor.
+“I'm not sure how this conversation is going to go if I'm being honest,” Kane explained, despite using the pathetically gloomy facial expression of a man who knew exactly how to go about it.
+The laughter to which the questioner responded said it all.

 WORD OF THE DAY

-“My goalkeeping teammates wrote to me, I asked some things, I trained with the goalkeeping coach and gave me advice.
-I got a little lost with all the adrenaline I had and I always used the penalty point as a reference” – veteran midfielder Enzo Pérez, as River Plate, managed to beat Santa Fe with 20 players out and without subscribers in his first match among the sticks the Copa Libertadores.
+“My goalie teammates wrote to me, so I asked some questions, trained with the goalkeeping coach and gave me advice.
+I was a bit lost with all the adrenaline I had and I always used the penalty point as a reference” – veteran midfielder Enzo Pérez managed to beat Santa Fe in his first game between bats as River Plate 20 players outside and without a subscription to the Copa Libertadores.

-Your listening equipment is the latest Football W eekly Extra podcast.
+Bring your listening equipment to the latest Football Weekly Extra podcast.

-Tickets for Football Weekly Live's Euro Note are now available in the 2020 special preview June 10th.
-Take it while it's hot.
+Tickets for Football Weekly Live's Euro Note 2020 special preview now available on 10 June.
+Get it while it's hot.

 “I think most Sunday League players will feel a special kinship with River Plate.
-Only 11 players got a midfielder into goal and went for it?
+Only 11 players put a midfielder in the goal and went for it?
 It doesn't usually result in a victory in South America's premier club competition ”- Jim Hearson.

-“Like many Jungle fans, I would describe the last season as forgettable.
-In this spirit, I am glad to see The Fiver and Scottish FA website helped this by sending Scott McKenna back to Aberdeen in the Euro squad announcement (Yesterday's News, Bits and Bobs).
+“Like many Jungle fans, I would describe last season as forgettable.
+In that spirit, I am delighted to see The Fiver and the Scottish FA website help with this by sending Scott McKenna back to Aberdeen in the Euro squad announcement (yesterday's News, Bits and Bobs).
 As long as we can get it back in August” – Andy Taylor.

 Send your letters to [email protected] And you can always tweet The Fiver via @guardian_sport.
 Today's winner of the premise letter of the day… Malcolm Foley.

-Chris Chilton, Hull City's record scorer diagnosed with Alzheimer's disease and vascular dementia in 1999, aged 77.
+Chris Chilton, Hull City's record goalscorer 1999, diagnosed with Alzheimer's disease and vascular dementia, aged 77.

-Manchester City's Rúben Dias named football writers male player became the first defender to win the award since Steve Nicol 1989.
+Manchester City's Rúben Dias was named football writers' male player, becoming the first defender to win the award since Steve Nicol in 1989.

-In a story that felt good for our time, it looks like Liverpool will join Chelsea, Manchester United and Manchester City in the Big Cup next season after their 3-0 win over Burnley surpassed Leicester.
-Jürgen Klopp said, "It's crazy we got this close, but we haven't finished yet."
+In a feel-good story for our time, it looks like Liverpool will join Chelsea, Manchester United and Manchester City in the Big Cup next season after their 3-0 win at Burnley swept above Leicester.
+“It's crazy that we got this close, but we haven't finished it yet,” said Jürgen Klopp.

 Sam Allardyce will not join West Brom in the Championship.
-“Several times I tried to leave him alone and said I was retired … I'm not saying this because I can't say this this time,” he said.
-“I keep making a fool of myself by going back.”
+“A few times I tried to leave him alone and said I was retired … I'm not saying that because I couldn't say it this time,” she said.
+“I keep making a fool of myself by coming back.”

-Sunderland looks at his face in another League One season after losing Lincoln 2-0 at Lincoln. play-off debut matches.
-"I really believe we can still do it," shouted Black Cats boss Lee Johnson.
+Sunderland looks in the face in another League One season after losing 2-0 to Lincoln at Lincoln. playoff first leg.
+"I still really believe we can do it," yelled Black Cats boss Lee Johnson.
 “We should have a big, big night on Saturday.”

 DO YOU STILL WANT MORE?